 - If you’re looking for a feature-rich product with intelligent reporting features, turning on a module in your current platform likely won’t provide that.

-By replacing hold-time with a call-back, your callers get a more pleasant experience and the call center gets a more efficient operation.
+By replacing hold-time with a callback option, your callers get a more pleasant experience and the call center gets a more efficient operation.
 It’s a rare “win-win” for your customer service operation.
 Sign up for a live demonstration or watch our 2-minute demo video to learn more.